gsuberland/github_kicad_footprint_preview_tampermonkey/README.md

 ## Changelog

+**v0.4.1**

+Added a very slight amount of transparency to all drawing, to make it possible to see the shadow of bottom-layer elements under top-layer elements.

+Fixed layer ordering bug.
+Now each layer is drawn in sequence globally, instead of per-part.
+This also fixes a problem where drill holes weren't drawn on top in some cases.

+Re-ordered layers to better match what you'd see in KiCad.

 **v0.4.0**

 Major overhaul.
 Parsing now done in a lexer-like fashion, translated to a syntax tree.
 This is then built out into a model of the part using classes.